Spire (Denver)

 Spire is a high-rise building containing 496 condominium homes in Denver, Colorado, in the United States.
 Standing at 147.2 m with 42 floors, Spire is the tenth tallest building in Denver and was designed by architecture firm RNL Design.

 The building is at 14th Street and Champa Street in downtown Denver.
 It cost $175,000,000 to build, from 2007 to 2009.
-It is a LEED (Leadership in Energy and Environmental Design) certified building with 528,000 sqft of amenity space, including a gym, pools and a spa, a top floor lounge, and 9000 sqft of shops on the ground floor.
-It contains one-, two-, and three-bedroom apartments.
+It is a LEED (Leadership in Energy and Environmental Design) certified building with 528,000 sqft of total space which includes 35000 sqft of amenity space, including a gym, pools and a spa, a top floor lounge, and 9000 sqft of shops on the ground floor.
+It contains one-, two-, and three-bedroom units.
 It is currently owned by Plant Holdings NA, Inc.

 The average price per square foot in January 2018 was $648.50/sf.